vnteamopen/godebouncer/README.md

 // Output: "Trigger" after 20 seconds
 ```

-## Let the main goroutine knows when the triggered function is invoked
+## Let the caller knows when the triggered function has been invoked

-Allows the caller of godebouncer knows when the triggered function is invoked to synchronize execution across goroutines.
+Allows the caller of godebouncer knows when the triggered function is done invoking to synchronize execution across goroutines.

 ```go
 wait := 1 * time.Second